Honestly, I never thought I would be one to start a blog, let alone an online business.

 46. Download the monthly photos from Social Curator (monthly membership for stock photos).

-47. Update my Resources page whenever I’ve found a new resource that I want to recommend to my readers.
+47. Update my favorite blogging tools page whenever I’ve found a new resource that I want to recommend to my readers.

 48. Add a pinnable pin to every blog posts so it’s easily shareable.